 Editorial policies: GMR is a refereed journal.
 Only original manuscripts will be considered for publication.
 Manuscripts will be reviewed by at least two independent reviewers before a decision is made on publication.
 The whole process is conducted electronically to speed progress and final publication.
 Papers will be published (placed online), once were fully processed.
 Papers accepted in their final form from January 1 to March 31 constitute the first issue of each volume, and so on.
 There are four issues per year.

-Manuscripts (in U.S. English), together with a cover letter from the author responsible for all correspondence, should be submitted to the Editor at [email protected] in electronic format as .doc files saved in Microsoft Word 97 for Windows, or later version.
+Manuscripts (in U.S. English), together with a cover letter from the author responsible for all correspondence, should be submitted to the Editor at [email protected] or [email protected]in electronic format as .doc files saved in Microsoft Word 97 for Windows, or later version.
 Do not use formatting such as Word’s “Heading” or “Style Sheets”.
 Spelling, punctuation, sentence structure, spacing, length, and consistency of usage in form and descriptions should be checked before submission.
 Please also check references for accuracy.
 Ensure that all figures and tables are mentioned in the text, and that all references are cited in the text.
 Figure and table files (see below) should be separate.

 Authors are required to provide the following information with their electronic submissions:

 Author submitting the article; article title; authors (full list); article type and session; status of article (e.g., new, revised, etc.); postal address; e-mail address; phone number; fax number; names and types of the files sent.